itshosein/typescript-codewar-challenges/README.md

 7. **Help the bookseller!**

 A bookseller has lots of books classified in 26 categories labeled A, B, ...
 Z. Each book has a code c of 3, 4, 5 or more characters.
-The 1st character of a code is a capital letter which defines the book category.
+The 1st character of a code is a capital letter which defines t he book category.

 In the bookseller's stocklist each code c is followed by a space and by a positive integer n (int n >= 0) which indicates the quantity of books of this code in stock.